aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/tf-files.md

 ### gen-backend.sh

-This script generates these terraform files for use in the other 7 sections of the Terraform build of our EKS infrstructure:
+This script generates these terraform files for use in the other 7 sections of the Terraform build of our EKS infrastructure:

 * generated/backend-{section}.tf   *(For each section this defines where our Terraform state file and DynamoDB lock table is located)*
-* generated/remote-{section}.tf *(This allows us to access output variables from other sections, helping to ensure 7x independant infrastructure build tasks can be performed)*
+* generated/remote-{section}.tf *(This allows us to access output variables from other sections, helping to ensure 7x independent infrastructure build tasks can be performed)*
 * var-dynamodb.tf and var.main.tf are also copied to each of the sections.
 * For the sample application and the optional extra activities - a local state file is configured see **aws.tf** this is very similar to what was used for the Terraform primer lab.